brh55/yang-policies/readme.md

 ## License
 The use of this module falls under MIT, use it to build and progress the Yang Gang.

-Actual policy usages belongs to yang2020.com.
+If it isn't apparent, actual policy usages belongs to [yang2020.com](https://www.yang2020.com/).